Government Schemes For First-Time Buyers

 If you’re struggling to build a large deposit, the Lifetime ISA is a great way to help you build one before you buy your first home.
 You can put up to £4,000 a year into the ISA, with the government adding a 25% bonus up to £1,000.

-You can open the ISA if you’re between the ages of 18 and 39, and it can only be used for properties that cost £450,000 or less.
-Be aware, there are penalties for taking money out of your ISA before 60 if you’re not using it for a deposit.
+You can open the ISA between 18 and 39, which can only be used for properties costing £450,000 or less.
+Be aware there are penalties for taking money out of your ISA before 60 if you’re not using it for a deposit.

 First Homes scheme

-The First Homes scheme provides first-time buyers with the opportunity to buy a new build property at a discounted price.
-This is typically from 30% to 50% below market value.
+The First Homes scheme allows first-time buyers the opportunity to buy a new-build property at a discounted price, typically 30% to 50% below market value.

-You will have to meet certain criteria to apply such as being over 18 and able to get a mortgage for at least half the price of the property.
-Other criteria might apply depending on where you live, such as councils prioritising key workers such as nurses, teachers or people who live in the area.
+You must meet specific criteria to apply, such as being over 18 and being able to get a mortgage for at least half the price of the property.
+Other criteria might apply depending on where you live, such as councils prioritising key workers such as nursesteachers, or people who live in the area.

 Shared Ownership

 If you have a small deposit, the Shared Ownership scheme is worth considering.
-As you can buy between 25% to 75% of the property, you can normally get a mortgage with a deposit with a 5% to 10% deposit.
+Since you can buy between 25% and 75% of the property, you can normally get a mortgage with a 5% to 10% deposit.

-It’s important to remember you will be on a leasehold mortgage and you will have to pay rent, albeit reduced, on top of your monthly repayments.
-However, you can buy more shares in the property until you own 100% through a process known as ‘staircasing.’
+It’s important to remember that you will be on a leasehold mortgage, and you will have to pay rent, albeit reduced, in addition to your monthly repayments.
+However, through a process known as ‘staircasing,’ you can buy more shares in the property until you own 100%.

 Rent to Buy

-Rent to Buy allows you to rent a property, typically a new-build, for between six months to five years for a reduced rate.
+Rent to Buy allows you to rent a property, typically a new build, for a reduced rate for six months to five years.
 This is often 80% of the market value, with the expectation that the 20% you save will be put towards a deposit.

-The scheme is available in England, Scotland and Northern Ireland, while the rules are slightly different in Wales.
-So it’s worth checking out the rules here if you live in Wales.
-It’s important to note that availability across the UK depends on your local authority, and it can vary from place to place.
+The scheme is available in England, Scotland, and Northern Ireland, while the rules are slightly different in Wales.
+So, if you live in Wales, it’s worth checking out the rules here.
+It’s important to note that availability across the UK depends on your local authority and can vary from place to place.

-There’s also a separate scheme if you live in London, called London Living Rent.
-It’s the same principle as Rent to Buy but the minimum tenancy is three years.
+There’s also a separate scheme in London called London Living Rent.
+It’s the same principle as Rent to Buy, but the minimum tenancy is three years.

 Mortgage Guarantee Scheme

-The Mortgage Guarantee Scheme is an initiative launched by the government to encourage lenders to offer 95% loan-to-value (LTV) mortgages.
+The Mortgage Guarantee Scheme is a government initiative to encourage lenders to offer 95% loan-to-value (LTV) mortgages.
 The government guarantees a portion of the mortgage offered, sharing the risk with lenders.

 The scheme is running until 30 June 2025 and allows first-time buyers to get on the property ladder with a 5% deposit, although you can go up to 9%.
 The property must be valued at under £600,000 and be your primary residence.